anaik12/chicago-crime-dashboard/README.md

 The data was obtained from from Chicago Data Portal for Crimes in Chicago.
 This dataset has Chicago from 2001 - Present.

-For the sake of this project a small subset of datset is being used Jan 2020 - Feb 2025
+For the sake of this project a small subset of dataset between Jan 2020 - Feb 2025 is being used.